Harper Estuary

 History of Harper Estuary

 The estuary’s natural functions have also been impacted by current and historic road fill, along with other fill material for the boat landing.
 Tidal influence is also restricted by an undersized culvert under SE Olympiad Drive.
-Prior to Olympiad Drive, fill and pilings associated with a drawbridge road approach and shoreline road also filled portions of Harper Estuary.
+Before Olympiad Drive, fill and pilings associated with a drawbridge road approach and shoreline road also filled portions of Harper Estuary.

 Why Restoration?